Eudoxus of Cnidus

-Eudoxus of Cnidus (/ˈjuːdəksəs/; Εὔδοξος ὁ Κνίδιος, Eúdoxos ho Knídios; c.
+Eudoxus of Cnidus (/juːˈdɒksəs/; Εὔδοξος ὁ Κνίδιος, Eúdoxos ho Knídios; c.
 390) was an ancient Greek astronomer, mathematician, doctor, and lawmaker.
 He was a student of Archytas and Plato.
 All of his original works are lost, though some fragments are preserved in Hipparchus's Commentaries on the Phenomena of Aratus and Eudoxus.
 Spherics by Theodosius of Bithynia may be based on a work by Eudoxus.

 Life

 Eudoxus, son of Aeschines, was born and died in Cnidus (also transliterated Knidos), a city on the southwest coast of Anatolia.
 The years of Eudoxus's birth and death are not fully known but Diogenes Laërtius gave several biographical details, mentioned that Apollodorus said he reached his acme in the 103rd Olympiad (368–365 BC), and claimed he died in his 53rd year.
 From this 19th century mathematical historians reconstructed dates of 408–355 BC, but 20th century scholars found their choices contradictory and prefer a birth year of c.
 390 BC.
 His name Eudoxus means "honored" or "of good repute" (εὔδοξος, from eu "good" and doxa "opinion, belief, fame", analogous to the Latin Benedictus).

 According to Diogenes Laërtius, crediting Callimachus' Pinakes, Eudoxus studied mathematics with Archytas (of Tarentum, Magna Graecia) and studied medicine with Philiston the Sicilian.
 At the age of 23, he traveled with the physician Theomedon—who was his patron and possibly his lover—to Athens to study with the followers of Socrates.
 He spent two months there—living in Piraeus and walking 7 mi each way every day to attend the Sophists' lectures—then returned home to Cnidus.
 His friends then paid to send him to Heliopolis, Egypt for 16 months, to pursue his study of astronomy and mathematics.
 From Egypt, he then traveled north to Cyzicus, located on the south shore of the Sea of Marmara, the Propontis.
 He traveled south to the court of Mausolus.
 During his travels he gathered many students of his own.

 Around 368 BC, Eudoxus returned to Athens with his students.
 According to some sources, c.
 367 he assumed headship (scholarch) of the Academy during Plato's period in Syracuse, and taught Aristotle.
 He eventually returned to his native Cnidus, where he served in the city assembly.
 While in Cnidus, he built an observatory and continued writing and lecturing on theology, astronomy, and meteorology.
 He had one son, Aristagoras, and three daughters, Actis, Philtis, and Delphis.

 In mathematical astronomy, his fame is due to the introduction of the concentric spheres, and his early contributions to understanding the movement of the planets.
 He is also credited, by the poet Aratus, with having constructed a celestial globe.

 His work on proportions shows insight into irrational numbers and the linear continuum: it allows rigorous treatment of continuous quantities and not just whole numbers or even rational numbers.
 When it was revived by Tartaglia and others in the 16th century, it became the basis for quantitative work in science, and inspired Richard Dedekind's work on the real numbers.